itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QFormLayout::setItem(int rowIndex, int role, str className, str objectName) -> uiItem:
+.. py:function:: QFormLayout.setItem(rowIndex: int, role: int, className: str, objectName: str) -> uiItem

     Adds or replaces a new widget into a row at position `rowIndex` and a specific `role`.